 We offer outpatient therapy to help kids and families cope with appearance differences and difficulties with body image dissatisfaction.
 Adolescence can be an especially challenging time because teens tend to be very focused on appearance, comparisons with others, and are more likely to be unhappy with how they look.

-Children with cleft and craniofacial conditions may be at higher risk for learning difficulties, trouble with attention, concentration, memory, and skills like organization and planning.
-If we feel your child may have early signs of these difficulties, we can help arrange psychoeducational or neuropsychological assessments.
-Addressing these potential problems early in development will help patients later.
+Children with cleft and craniofacial conditions may be at higher risk for developmental delays, learning difficulties, trouble with attention, concentration, memory, and skills like organization and planning.
+We can help facilitate psychoeducational, developmental or neuropsychological assessments as appropriate.

-We are also available to meet with our patients during transitional times, such as the move to middle school or high school.
-As your child reaches adolescence, he or she will likely encounter all of the normal issues that adolescents and teens face – teasing and bullying, body image, dating, etc. These times can be challenging for all children, and having an appearance difference may add a unique challenge to an already difficult time.
+As your child reaches adolescence, he or she will likely encounter all of the normal issues that adolescents and teens face – teasing and bullying, body image, dating, starting at a new school, emerging independence, and more.
+These times can be challenging for all children, and having an appearance difference may add a unique stressor to an already difficult time.

-We can help connect you and your child with support resources in your community at every stage of development.
+We can help connect you and your child with support resources in your community at every stage of development to help your child feel her best emotionally, behaviorally and socially.
 Our team can make referrals and recommendations as needed, work with you to find a provider, and collaborate with other members of your child’s care team.